 Websites that sell treatments or so-called cures for specific deadly diseases are dangerous as well.
 These websites often feed on a pet owner’s desperation by offering a cure for a disease that is not sanctioned by a veterinarian.
 Buyer beware.
 There are not many websites like this that target the pig community, but as the popularity of pigs as pets continues to grow, I am sure someone will eventually target the pig community with these type of products.

 The person you are chatting with online may not be as smart as he/she thinks they are.
 That person may not be as knowledgable as you think they are, matter of fact, they might not even be who they claim they are, much less know anything about pigs other than they're cute.
 Before taking advice from someone you do not know, please do your research.
 Know who you're chatting with, know their experience, know that the advice you're getting will not do more harm than good.
 Any decent person will know their limitations and will say "I don't know"...they may throw out some ideas, but ultimately, their suggestion will likely be to call your vet.
-That is what someone, who knows their limitations, will suggest.
+That is what people, who know their limitations, will suggest.

-If you are seeking advice online and people are suggesting that you take your pig to the vet and you fail to do so, you can expect people to be outraged, especially days later when your pig continues to have the same medical problem yet you have failed to listen to the advice that was originally given to you.
+If you are seeking advice online and people are suggesting that you take your pig to the vet and you fail to do so, you can expect people to be outraged, especially days later when your pig continues to have the same medical problem, yet you have failed to listen to the advice that was originally given to you.
 I think that is great that so many seasoned pig people are willing and available to answer questions, but sometimes, there is only so much anyone can do to help your pig.
 Some pigs need a hands on examination, sometimes surgery and/or medications that cannot be purchased at a local store.
-It is truly sad when people do not take their pig to their veterinarian and the pig suffers as a result.
+It is truly sad when people do not take their pig to their veterinarian and the pig suffers or even dies as a result.
 What is even sometimes more frustrating is people who will make a post that they're having an emergency, do not give many details and then disappear for hours without responding to the questions people have asked to help them.
 If your pig is having a true emergency, do NOT waste precious time posting to Facebook, TAKE YOUR PIG TO THE VET!
 If you are waiting for a call back or are on the way to your vet and you want some opinions on what may be going on, fine, make a post and ask.
-But, do NOT try to avoid a veterinarian visit altogether if that is the most appropriate treatment.
+But, do NOT try to avoid a veterinarian visit altogether if that is the most appropriate and best treatment.

 My biggest pet peeve when reading advice is when people make the assumption that all pets are somehow the same.
 Pigs are NOT dogs, therefore what works for a dog isn't the best treatment for a pig.
 All pets are not the same!
 I will repeat all pets are not the same!
 Unfortunately, most bad advice is based on this premise.
 People will talk about a treatment that worked great for their pig and assume it will work great for every other pig.
 You also have the contrary where a pig will have a bad experience with one type of treatment or medication, therefore people post warnings for all pig parents to beware.
 Why is this significant?
 If all pigs were the same, it definitely would make a veterinarian's job much easier.
 Because one pig parent had a bad experience with a particular medication or treatment doesn't mean ALL pigs will.